CoderDojo-Content/Advanced-HTML-CSS/en/layout-css-grid.md

 1. You should now have a page where `main` contains three elements: one `article` and two `aside`.
 At the moment, they are displayed one after the other.
-You are going to make a more interesting using **CSS grid**.
+You are going to make a more interesting layout using **CSS grid**.
 The container you'll change the layout of is `main`, but you could do this with any kind of container, like `div` or `article`, or even the whole page `body`.

 2. Add new CSS classes to `main` and each of three elements inside it.
     ```html